 “Very grave trials await the Church.
 What we have suffered so far is almost nothing compared to what is going to happen.
 The enemies of the Church are symbolized by the ships which strive their utmost to sink the flagship.
 Only two things can save us in such a grave hour: devotion to Mary and frequent Communion.
 Let us do our very best to use these two means and have others use them everywhere.”

-This article was originally published in January 2013. © 2013-16 The Catholic Company.
+This article has been updated and was originally published in January 2013. © The Catholic Company.
 All rights reserved.